MicrosoftDocs/memdocs/sccm/sum/deploy-use/integrate-windows-update-for-business-windows-10.md

     -   Troubleshooting overall compliance status is difficult  because **unknown** status was only for the clients that hadn't reported scan status back from WSUS.
 Now it also includes Configuration Manager clients that receive updates from WU.

-    -   Conditional access (for corporate resources) based on update compliance status won't work as expected for clients that receive updates from WU because they would never meet compliance from Configuration Manager.

     -   Definition Updates compliance is part of overall update compliance reporting and won't work as expected either.
-Definition update compliance is also part of conditional access evaluation

 -   Overall Endpoint Protection reporting for Defender based on update compliance status won't return accurate results because of the missing scan data.